-The compensation programs of SpinCo that will be in effect following the spin-off are still being developed and have not yet been finalized.
-Oil States currently anticipates that the compensation programs and policies of SpinCo following the spin-off will generally be similar to those currently maintained by Oil States.
+The other compensation programs of Civeo that will be in effect following the spin-off are still being developed and have not yet been finalized.
+We anticipate that the compensation programs and policies of Civeo following the spin-off will generally be similar to those currently maintained by Oil States.